These classic treats are fluffier than your typical sandwich cookie, with a cake-like texture and a sweet, whipped filling.

 C'mon, who doesn't remember devil dogs???

-Ok, maybe they aren’t as dry as a devil dogs (I used to drink at least two glasses of milk per devil dog) but they are similar.
-It’s just these whoopie pies are so much more ridiculously delicious.
+Ok, maybe they aren't as dry as a devil dogs (I used to drink at least two glasses of milk per devil dog) but they are similar.
+I used to get so excited when my mom would pack me a devil dog in my lunch box.

 Check out his sweet face...